clubdeck/clubdeck.github.io/index.md

 * Search rooms, users, clubs, events... anything.
 * Pin room searches to columns, apply custom highlighting and notification filters: marketing experts, this is for you!
 * Pin links at the top of your room, easily copy / paste from your browser.
+* Add a live transcript at the top of your room with our Otter.ai integration.

 | ![Screenshot 1](/img/screen1.png) | ![Screenshot 2](/img/screen2.png)